snl-dakota/dakota/scripts/pyprepro/manual.md

 Will insert the contents of `'path/to/include.txt'`.
 Inside `'path/to/include.txt'`, there can be new variable definitions and/or it can access older ones.
 Note that unlike the command-line `--include`, there is *no (im)mutability assigned* for these unless explicit for each parameter!

-The code will search for the include text first in the path of the original template file and then in the path where `pyprepro` is executed.
+When using an include statment inside of a template, the specified include path is "joined" with the following root paths in the following order to find the matching include file.
+The specified path can include a subdirectory or `../`.
+Note that it is very possible for these all to be the same.

+1. The directory of template calling `include()`
+2. The directory of the top-level template file
+3. The current working directory.

+Note that while it is generally best practices to use relative paths, if an absolute path is specified, that will implicitly ignore any of the above and just look there.

 ## Immutable and Mutable